 When does GiveWell grant funds it has collected to charities?

-We typically grant from our Top Charities Fund (we updated the name of this fund in September 2022; more information here) to one or more of our recommended charities each quarter.
-We currently aim to make grants to charities within about two months after the end of each calendar quarter (for example, by the beginning of June for donations received in January through March).
+We grant from our Top Charities Fund (we updated the name of this fund in September 2022; more information here) to one or more of our top charities on a rolling basis throughout the year.
+Donations are typically granted within 6 months after they are received.
 We may alter this schedule in the future (e.g., if a charity tells us that having the funds sooner will impact its operations or if we face capacity limitations).
 We make grants to fill the highest-priority funding needs at the time of our decision.